Factory Acceptance Testing – What Is FAT, and How Does It Work?

 Here are three FAT protocols that can be used to guide a successful test.

-Prior to the FAT testing, a complete set of reference documents will be assembled.
+A complete set of reference documents will be assembled before the FAT testing.
 These documents will include, but not be limited to:

-7. Calibrations and Certifications as required by contract
+- Calibrations and Certifications as required by the contract

-Along with the documents listed above, other manufacturing documents are reviewed by the manufacturer / OEM to verify that the equipment supplied meets the design drawings and the customer’s requirements prior to the FAT.
-Any instrumentation used to record data during the test will be verified to be within the calibration date as required by manufacturer or customer specifications, prior to the test.
+Along with the documents listed above, other manufacturing documents are reviewed by the manufacturer / OEM to verify that the equipment supplied meets the design drawings and the customer’s requirements before the FAT.
+Any instrumentation used to record data during the test will be verified within the calibration date as required by the manufacturer or customer specifications before the test.

 During the Factory Acceptance Test, the following should be accomplished:

-1. Following and referencing the ITP and FAT Procedure listed above.
+- Following and referencing the ITP and FAT Procedures listed above.

 DXP Is a Trusted Industrial Supplier of Quality Process Equipment